mwalkowiak/CrunchyProfile/README.md

 Copy CrunchyProfile/config/crunchyprofile.global.php.dist to ./config/autoload/crunchyprofile.global.php and define your fields and validation rules for them.

+Create a folder "profiles" under public/images with write permissions or change the path in the crunchyprofile.global.php

 ## TO-DO:
 * Move more options into configuration